metamorph-inc/openmeta-rocket/README.md

 Check out our [blog](https://www.metamorphsoftware.com/blog/) for the full report on this project.

+OpenRocket is licensed under the GNU GPL.
+For license information see the file LICENSE.TXT.

 __Table of Contents__
 * [Summary](#summary)
 * [NASA Student Launch](#nasa-student-launch)